 - Connect with 2-3 support groups.
 Pick a couple of local groups that address different aspects of the job search.
 Some focus on networking, some on enhancing your Internet presence, some on social/financial support, some might be emotional or spiritual support, etc. Stay connected with these groups, as they are important to helping you stay focused on the job search and they give you a peer network with which to share your job search challenges.

 - Don’t be just “unemployed” for more than 8 weeks.
 Employers are definitely looking at your job “gaps” to assess how you deal with these.
 Find a part-time job in a related (not necessarily your target) field to show your willingness to work and desire to stay off social funds.
 Look for short-term consulting opportunities (there are lots of these) in your field.
 Volunteer with professional groups in your industry (as a Project Manager, I volunteered with PMI during my job search).
 Refresh your professional certifications/licenses or learn a new trade.
-While you might not get a job within 8 weeks, you should have SOMETHING worth listing on your resume to help fill any gaps that are 8 weeks or longer.
+Attend an industry or professional conference.
+While you might not get a job within 8 weeks, you should have SOMETHING worth listing on your resume (or at least your cover letter) to help fill/augment any gaps that are 8 weeks or longer.

 - Write a 10-page resume.
 Put everything you’ve ever done into what I like to call a “resume of your life” (or a “resume wardrobe“) and make sure you indicate which skills and talents are current and which are applicable to your target career.
 This is something you can start on early, but don’t feel pressured to produce a poor resume quickly.
 Take a couple of weeks to gather your thoughts (and passions and callings) and write out this excessively long resume with only a modest focus on formatting.
 Then get a professional resume writer to take that 10-page resume and work it into a professional 2-page resume that can be both printed and used online.
 Yes, I think it’s worth the time/money to get a (modestly priced) professional resume done that you can tweak later.
 In addition, make sure you have EVERYTHING from your all your former jobs written down in your 10-page resume – this helps the professional resume writer find the “gems” in your past that you sometimes can’t see.
 (Note: nobody gets to see the 10-page resume except you and your resume professional.)